 Implementation of this Modification would facilitate the following Relevant Objectives.

-- a) Efficient and economic operation of the pipe-line system.

 - d) Securing of effective competition:

 - (i) between relevant shippers;

 - (ii) between relevant suppliers; and/or

 - (iii) between DN operators (who have entered into transportation arrangements with other relevant gas transporters) and relevant shippers.

 Implementation